-- Rail: The PPP scope may include the following: - Only the infrastructure (the government retaining the operations through a public state-owned enterprise, such as High Speed Rail [HSR] PPPs in France) or contracting operations out to a different

-- private partner; - The delivery of the infrastructure, and rolling stock and operations (for example, all metro and light metro PPPs in Spain69), in an integrated manner; and - Only rolling stock supply and maintenance, just service operations (with or without rolling stock provision and finance), or only certain systems or elements of the infrastructure (for example, HSR PPPs in Spain for electrification versus signaling and telecommunications). - Water: A water PPP may relate to one of the following: - Only a plant or group of plants to treat water, under off-take agreements with a regional or municipal water utility; - The upgrading and O&M of an entire system, which includes the building and O&M of all plants, the maintenance of the water network (pipelines, pump stations), and the operation of the service to homes (water supply); and - Only management services to support the provision of water supply service (for example, managing tariff collection). - Health: A health PPP may include the following: - The integrated delivery of the infrastructure (the hospital facility), the facility management and also the clinical services; - Only the infrastructure provision and maintenance, but leaving the clinical services in the hands of the public health agency (this is the predominant model in Canada, South Africa, Spain, and the UK, among others); - Only clinical service provision; and - Only medical equipment.
-A notable example of an all-inclusive/ vertically integrated health PPP in a Least Developed Country is the Masero hospital PPP in Lesotho71.
+- Rail: The PPP scope may include the following: - o Only the infrastructure (the government retaining the operations through a public state-owned enterprise, such as High Speed Rail [HSR] PPPs in France) or contracting operations out to a different private partner; - The delivery of the infrastructure, and rolling stock and operations (for example, all metro and light metro PPPs in Spain), in an integrated manner: and - Only rolling stock supply and maintenance, just service operations (with or without rolling stock provision and finance), or only certain systems or elements of the infrastructure (for example, HSR PPPs in Spain for electrification versus signaling and telecommunications). - Water: A water PPP may relate to one of the following: - o Only a plant or group of plants to treat water, under off-take agreements with a regional or municipal water utility; - The upgrading and O&M of an entire system, which includes the building and O&M of all plants, the maintenance of the water network (pipelines, pump stations), and the operation of the service to homes

-69 See Experiencia Española en Concesiones y APPs: Rails and Light Rails.
+&lt;sup>69 See Experiencia Española en Concesiones y APPs: Rails and Light Rails.
 A. Rebollo commissioned by IDB, 2009.